umama-khanam/Secret-Access-project/README.md

 -If the entered password matches the one defined in the backend, the user is redirected to a secrets page.

--That secrets page displays content (a list of passwords) stored in secret.html.
+-That secrets page displays content stored in secret.html.

 -If the password is incorrect, the form reloads without access.